-How Can Oxygen/Dental Ozone Therapy in Fresno Help in My Dental Care?
+How Can Oxygen/Dental Ozone Therapy in Fresno Benefit My Dental Care?

 Staying within the accepted standard of care, with proper application, oxygen/ozone can enhance the outcome in all aspects of dentistry.
 For example, periodontal disease is a chronic gum and bone infection.
 By utilizing the different application forms of oxygen/ozone such as ozonated water, ozonated oils, and placing oxygen/ozone directly into the infected gum gum pockets, periodontal disease can be arrested without the use of pharmaceutical drugs and associated side effects.
 Many patients in the Fresno area find this holistic dentistry approach quite appealing.